-17. Whether or not there was evidence that would support the Commission's Order redefining study areas, and whether or not the Commission made specific findings thereon, the failure to provide notice to the movants that such an Order was under consideration denied to the movants the ability to present evidence on the question.
-This failure of notice and the resulting Order abridged the rights of the movants under color of state law without appropriate process.

-18. The Order redefining the respective study areas of the movants is an order "whereby any rates, joint rates, tolls, charges, rules, regulations, classifications, schedules, practice or acts relating to any service performed or to be performed by any telecommunications public utility for the public are altered, changed, modified, fixed or established."
+- 14. Whether or not there was evidence that would support the Commission's Order redefining study areas, and whether or not the Commission made specific findings thereon, the failure to provide notice to the movants that such an Order was under consideration denied to the movants the ability to present evidence on the question.
+This failure of notice and the resulting Order abridged the rights of the movants/petitioners under color of state law without appropriate process. - 15.
+The Order redefining the respective study areas of the movants is an order "whereby any rates, joint rates, tolls, charges, rules, regulations, classifications, schedules, practice or acts relating to any service performed or to be performed by any telecommunications public utility for the public are altered, changed, modified, fixed or established."
 K.S.A.
 66-1,193(b).
-Accordingly that statute requires that such Order "shall be reduced to writing, and a copy thereof, duly certified, shall be served on the telecommunications public utility affected thereby" (emphasis supplied.)
+Accordingly that statute requires that such Order "shall be reduced to writing, and a copy thereof, duly certified, shall be served on the telecommunications public utility affected thereby" (emphasis supplied.) - 16.
+K.S.A.

-19. K.S.A.
 66-1,193(b) further specifies the effectiveness of an order is dependent on the order's service: "Such order and decision shall become operative and effective within 30 days after such service."
 The failure to effectuate such statutorily mandated service renders the Order statutorily insufficient and ineffective as to the individual movants/petitioners in the absence of service.

-20. It is immaterial whether Commission Staff believes the Order advances public policy in support of competition, or whether such policy is consistent or inconsistent with the legislative mandate to preserve and enhance universal service (K.S.A.
+- 17. It is immaterial whether Commission Staff believes the Order advances public policy in support of competition, or whether such policy is consistent or inconsistent with the legislative mandate to preserve and enhance universal service (K.S.A.
 66- 2002(c)).
 The Order is invalid as issued.
 Competition is lawfully fostered only though respect for, and observance of, all laws, regulations and lawful Orders affecting the authority of a proposed provider to provide a competitive telecommunications service.
-Any proposed carrier that wishes to offer a service, competitive to a service required to be offered by any of the respective movants, retains the right to make lawful application and receive lawful consideration by the Commission.
-Rescission of the redefinition Order unlawfully entered does not preclude lawful, fair and unbiased competition.

-21. There have been no applicants known to movants for authority to provide a competitive service in any of the movants' service areas in the period since the Order at issue was entered, save an application in Docket No. 15-CXKC-396-ETC that is to be withdrawn following Staff's Motion to Dismiss.
+Any proposed carrier that wishes to offer a service, competitive to a service required to be offered by any of the respective movants, retains all right to make lawful application and receive lawful consideration by the Commission.
+Rescission of the redefinition Order unlawfully entered does not preclude lawful, fair and unbiased competition. - 18.
+There have been no applications known to movants for authority to provide a competitive service in either of the movants' service areas in the period since the Order at issue was entered.
 There is no evidence that the Order at issue advanced competition in fact, nor that its rescission will preclude another communications service provider's actual effort to offer a competitive service.
-Rescission will, however, assure that any such competitive effort complies with all lawful requirements and that such competitive effort will be fair, nondiscriminatory and even-handed rather than being biased through the actions of the Commission.
+Rescission will, however, assure that any such competitive effort complies with all lawful requirements and that such competitive effort will be fair, nondiscriminatory and even-handed rather than being biased through the actions of the Commission. - 19.
+The request for rescission of that portion of the Commission's order redefining the movants' study areas is not adverse to the interests of Virgin Mobile, to the interests of any party or to the public interest.
+The Federal

-22. The request for rescission of the Commission's order redefining the movants' study areas is not adverse to the interests of i-wireless, to the interests of any party or to the public interest.
-The Federal Communications Commission ("FCC") has determined and stated that redefinition of an incumbent rural telephone company's study area is not necessary for the purpose of designating another carrier as an eligible telecommunications carrier for federal Lifeline-only purposes.
+Communications Commission ("FCC") has determined and stated that redefinition of an incumbent rural telephone company's study area is not necessary for the purpose of designating another carrier as an eligible telecommunications carrier for federal Lifeline-only purposes.
 See Memorandum Opinion and Order, WC Docket No. 09-197 and 11-42.
 April 8, 2013 at ¶ 8, p.
-5. The relief requested will have no effect on i-wireless's status as an ETC for federal Lifeline support
+5. The relief requested will have no effect on Virgin Mobile's status as an ETC for federal Lifeline support.